karnesh/coexistance/README.md

 # coexistence

-It is a python library to analyze the output from molecular simulations.
+It is a python library to analyze the output from the molecular simulations.

 ### Dependencies